Andalucia (or Andalusia) in the south of Spain offers incredible cultural experiences and landscapes. Read on for must-visit places in this region!

 Looking for the best prices for rental car companies around the world?
 Click here to book your rental car ahead of your trip.
 Bookings can be cancelled or amended if your plans change!

-Without further ado, here are 8 of the best places to visit in Andalucia!
+8 of the best places to see in Andalucia

 Most people get off the plane at Málaga airport and head for the beaches of the Costa del Sol giving Málaga a miss but this cultural and authentic Andalucian city deserves better.
 From its modernised port and nearby beaches to the alleyways and atmosphere of the old town Málaga is quite a revelation.